 When is the best time to meet with your advisor?

 The survey mentioned above found that 31% of all respondents and more than half of investors already had a financial advisor, and they’re relying on them now more than ever.
 Nearly a fifth of respondents, however, stated that they don’t trust anyone for financial advice during the pandemic.
-If you don’t have an advisor, it may be good time to look for a fit.
-A good experienced advisor can help you through tough times like these and give you confidence that you’re on the right track.
+If you don’t have an advisor, it may be a good time to look for a fit.
+A well experienced advisor can help you through tough times like these and give you confidence that you’re on the right track.

 Should I adjust my investment strategy?